KayraOzcann/Computer_Vision/YOLOv8/Cat-Chair-Laptop/Test/README.md

-# pictures for the model's predictive power
+# pictures for the predictive power of the model